Rohan-s18/Rohan-s18/README.md

 </div>

 ## Socials
-📫 How to reach me:
+📫 You can reach out to me at:
 rxs1182@case.edu
 rohan.b.singh54@gmail.com